cTarkan/BlueHarvest_Case/README.md

-# BlueHarvest.Case
+# BH.Case

 ## 📌 Project Overview

-**BlueHarvest.Case** is a backend-driven financial application that manages user accounts and transactions.
+**BH.Case** is a backend-driven financial application that manages user accounts and transactions.
 The system allows users to **create accounts, perform transactions, and retrieve account details** while ensuring a structured and scalable architecture utilizing **CQRS, MediatR, and FluentValidation**.

 ## 🚀 Tech Stack